Rahmat-Adewunmi/Murder-Investigative-Analysis/README.md

 Further deep-dive analysis into these five suspects revealed critical insights into their actions before and after the murder.

 ## 🛠️ Tools & Skills Demonstrated
-SQL (Joins, Filtering, Aggregations, Data Cleaning) Data Analysis & Investigation
+SQL (Joins, Filtering, Aggregations, Data Cleaning), Data Analysis & Investigation,
-Critical Thinking & Problem Solving
+Critical Thinking & Problem Solving,
-Relational Database Exploration
+Relational Database Exploration,
-Storytelling with Data
+Storytelling with Data.

 ## 🚨 Final Suspect Reveal
 Following a comprehensive analysis of access logs, call records, and forensic timelines, the investigation identified a small group of individuals whose activities significantly deviated from their stated alibis.
 While multiple suspects exhibited suspicious behavior, the evidence ultimately converges on a clear primary suspect.